-9.4.6 Information Released in Accordance with Judicial or Administrative Procedures
+9.4.6 Disclosure Pursuant to Judicial or Administrative Process

-If sensitive information must be accessed by judicial or law enforcement authorities for investigative or evidence collection purposes, the GTLSCA shall follow relevant legal procedures.
+If sensitive information must be accessed by judicial or law enforcement authorities for investigative or evidence collection purposes, GTLSCA shall follow relevant legal procedures.
 No additional notification will be provided to the subscriber.